R-Wright-1/academic-kickstart/content/curriculum/accomplishments.md

 headless = true  # This file represents a page section. weight = 50  # Order that this section will appear in.

-title = "Prizes and Successful Grant Applications"
+title = "Prizes and successful grant applications"

 date_format = "2006"